Team

 Life and research

-After graduating from the TFO "Max Valier" for Electrical Engineering and Automation in Bolzano, Samuel Villotti began his Bachelor's degree in Mechatronics at the University of Innsbruck in collaboration with UMIT in Hall in 2013.
+After graduating from the TFO "Max Valier" for Electrical Engineering and Automation in Bolzano, Samuel Villotti began his Bachelor's degree in Mechatronics at the University of Innsbruck in collaboration with the UMIT in Hall in 2013.
 He graduated with a Bachelor of Science in 2016.
-He completed the Master's programme in Mechatronics at the University of Innsbruck in 2018 with a degree in engineering.
-Since June 2019, Samuel Villotti has been working as an external doctoral student at the Institute of Mechatronics, Chair of Production Technology, with a research focus on exoskeletons, and is completing his doctoral studies in Technical Sciences.
+He completed his Master's degree in mechatronics at the University of Innsbruck in 2018 with a degree in engineering.
+Since June 2019, Samuel Villotti has been working as an external doctoral student at the Department of Mechatronics, Production Engineering, with a Research Area of Exoskeletons, and is completing his doctorate in Technical Sciences.

 Ivana Ćulaja